-- Monitoring Report Type Monitoring Reports can be issued to the monitored entity, the programmatic area, or the PRDOH CDBG-DR and CDBG-MIT Finance Division. - Monitoring Strategy Internal document that defines the scope and focus of each monitoring event. - Non-Compliance Letter A letter issued to the monitored entity for failure to respond to a monitoring report in a timely manner. - Notification Letter A letter sent to the monitored entity to inform them of an upcoming monitoring event. - On-site Monitoring Event A monitoring event that occurs at the location of the monitored entity for all high-risk and select medium-risk grantees. - Remote Monitoring Event A monitoring event that includes the full scope of an On-site Monitoring Event but must be conducted remotely due to extenuating circumstances that prevent the event from being conducted on-site (e.g., COVID-19). - PRDOH - The Puerto Rico Department of Housing (Grantee). - PRDOH CDBG-DR and CDBG-MIT Finance Division The PRDOH division responsible for adhering to federal and local accounting regulations and requirements. - PRDOH CDBG-DR and CDBG-MIT Monitoring Division The PRDOH CDBG-DR and CDBG-MIT division responsible for executing the tasks outlined in this manual. - Programmatic Area - The PRDOH CDBG-DR and CDBG-MIT area, office, or division responsible for direct oversight of subrecipients and contractors. - Risk Assessment - The process for identifying the risk for fraud, waste, abuse, and non-compliance of each entity carrying out CDBG-DR and CDBG-MIT funded activities. - Subrecipient An entity, usually but not limited to non-federal entities, that receives a CDBG-DR and/or CDBG-MIT subaward from PRDOH to carry out specific eligible activities.
+- Monitoring Report A report issued to a monitored entity (if a subrecipient), programmatic area and/or PRDOH Finance Division detailing the results of a monitoring event. - Monitoring Report Type - Monitoring Reports can be issued to the monitored entity, the programmatic area, or the PRDOH CDBG-DR and CDBG-MIT Finance Division. - Monitoring Strategy Internal document that defines the scope and focus of each monitoring event. - Non-Compliance Letter A letter issued to the monitored entity for failure to respond to a monitoring report in a timely manner. - Notification Letter A letter sent to the monitored entity to inform them of an upcoming monitoring event. - On-site Monitoring Event A monitoring event that occurs at the location of the monitored entity for all high-risk and select medium-risk grantees. - Remote Monitoring Event A monitoring event that includes the full scope of an On-site Monitoring Event but must be conducted remotely due to extenuating circumstances that prevent the event from being conducted on-site (e.g., COVID-19). - PRDOH - The Puerto Rico Department of Housing (Grantee). - PRDOH CDBG-DR and CDBG-MIT Finance Division The PRDOH division responsible for adhering to federal and local accounting regulations and requirements. - PRDOH CDBG-DR and CDBG-MIT Monitoring Division The PRDOH CDBG-DR and CDBG-MIT division responsible for executing the tasks outlined in this manual. - Programmatic Area - The PRDOH CDBG-DR and CDBG-MIT area, office, or division responsible for direct oversight of subrecipients and contractors. - Risk Assessment - The process for identifying the risk for fraud, waste, abuse, and non-compliance of each entity carrying out CDBG-DR and CDBG-MIT funded activities. - Subrecipient An entity, usually but not limited to non-federal entities, that receives a CDBG-DR and/or CDBG-MIT subaward from PRDOH to carry out specific eligible activities.
 Does not include an individual that is a beneficiary of a subaward.
-A subrecipient may also be a recipient of other federal awards directly form a federal awarding agency. - Written Agreement An agreement (e.g., contract or subrecipient agreement) that obligates the parties to expend or distribute CDBG-DR and CDBG-MIT funds and undertake responsibilities as set forth in the agreement.
+A subrecipient may also be a recipient of other federal awards directly from a federal awarding agency. - Written Agreement An agreement (e.g., contract or subrecipient agreement) that obligates the parties to expend or distribute CDBG-DR and CDBG-MIT funds and undertake responsibilities as set forth in the agreement.